Discover what makes Da Vinci, well, Da Vinci

 Surrounded by tech, aerospace and creative neighbors, Da Vinci offers 10 CTE pathways designed to prepare students for local industry.

 Da Vinci Science

-Each semester, students complete a presentation of learning in which they demonstrate their mastery of content in their courses in a formal presentation setting.
-Students are required to provide and explain how specific work they have completed (i.e. the evidence) demonstrates growth toward mastery, 21st century skills, and Habits of Mind.
-POLs consist of an oral presentation followed with 3-5 minutes of questions and answers from panel members.
-Family members, community members, board members, and all stakeholders are invited and encouraged to attend POLs.
+Presentations of Learning ("POLs") are a tradition at Da Vinci Schools in which students prepare and deliver a formal presentation to a panel of their teacher and peers.
+POLs give students the opportunity to develop their speaking and presentation skills and to reflect publicly on their understanding and mastery of content in their courses.
+Students are required to provide and explain how specific work they have completed (i.e., the evidence) demonstrates growth toward mastery, 21st century skills, and Habits of Heart and Mind.
+Because these are formal presentations, students are expected to wear formal attire.
+Family members, community members, board members, and all stakeholders are invited to attend POLs.

-Each semester, all Da Vinci schools host a school-wide exhibition night where students show off their final products and demonstrate their mastery of essential skills throughout the semester.
+Exhibition Night is an evening event for our community to come together to witness and celebrate how much our students have learned and grown in the project-based environment.
 Exhibitions are an important component of project-based learning and assessment, and provide a comprehensive view of each student's knowledge and mastery of the curriculum.

-Social-emotional learning is central to Da Vinci Innovation Academy.
+Social-emotional learning is central to Da Vinci Connect.
 We have named our brand of social emotional learning as compassionate communication—strategies to teach and reinforce core concepts such as tolerance, compassion, self-efficacy, flexibility, self- responsibility, empathy, positive conflict resolution, and collaboration.